EOS 02

-EOS-02 (formerly known as Microsat-2A) was an Indian Earth observation microsatellite developed by the Indian Space Research Organisation as a test payload on the maiden launch of the Small Satellite Launch Vehicle (SSLV).
+EOS-02 (formerly known as Microsat-2A) was an Indian Earth observation microsatellite developed by ISRO as a test payload on the maiden launch of the Small Satellite Launch Vehicle (SSLV).
 EOS-02 was based on Microsat-TD.
 The objective behind EOS-02 was to realize and fly an experimental imaging satellite with short turnaround time to showcase launch on demand capability.

 It was intended to be used for cartographic applications at a cadastral level, urban and rural management, coastal land use and regulation, utilities mapping, development and various other GIS applications.
 The satellite carried two payloads: a mid-wavelength and a long-wavelength infared camera with a 6m resolution.

 Launch

 EOS-02 was launched on Small Satellite Launch Vehicle's maiden flight SSLV-D1 at 03:48 UTC / 09:18 IST on 7 August 2022, but due to the final VTM stage failure, the rocket entered a transatmospheric orbit of 356 × 76 km instead of the planned circular 356 km circular orbit.
 As a result, both satellites onboard (EOS-02 and AzaadiSAT) were destroyed during reentry.